utsavbhattarai007/TicTacToe/README.md

 # TicTacToe
-This is a cross platform Game built witj using C-Sharp Programming Language.
+This is a cross platform Game built with using C-Sharp Programming Language.
 This game will be avaiable in:
 - Console
 - DeskTop